TCR Registration Mastery

 • Transaction alerts must not reveal merchant details enabling fraud

-• Credit limit changes need secure portal links (no sensitive data in SMS)
+• Credit limit changes need secure portal links

 • Fraud alerts permitted without opt-in (legitimate interest exception)